TeachBooks/mirror_mude_book/book/rr/prob-design/two-random-variables.md

 % Dependence considered in componenet reliability part (and system!)
 % Design point consideration NOT included here, and probably not in this book!!!

 We need to be explicit in what we are trying to evaluate.
-In this case, it is the distribution of a function of random variables, $Q_{dike}$.
+In this case, it is the distribution of a function of random variables, $Q$.

 Sometimes we can't get the distribution of the function of random variables analyticaly.
 There are two main reasons: 1) non-Gaussian distributions, and 2) non-linear function of random variables.
 Fortunately it is easy to find it numerically through sampling techniques.
 This will be discussed elsewhere.